johanlind1984/websalescrm/README.md

 click uppdate and change the date.

 This is a very basic sales CRM, theres a lot of improvements that can be made.
-However, the purpose of this project was to learn Spring, Spring Boot, Tymeleaf and Hibernate NOT to make the best salesCRM in the world.
-But i'm sure i will come back and update the project to to learn more.
+However, the purpose of this project was to learn Spring, Spring Boot, Tymeleaf and Hibernate NOT to make a competitive salesCRM.
+But i'm sure i will come back and update the project to learn more.

 Requirements:
 Maven